Metro Bank achieves 71% uplift in mule payment detection ahead of PSR

 “Criminal gangs and the increasing prevalence of social media to recruit money mules is a key challenge.
 Ahead of the PSR’s Mandatory Reimbursement, using smarter data and analytics to protect our business is vital to turn the tide by deterring money mules in addition to disrupting wider organised criminal activity.”

-– Adam Glowaski, Fraud Analytics Manager at Metro Bank
+– Adam Glowacki, Fraud Analytics Manager at Metro Bank

 Such is the success of this initiative; Metro Bank is already deploying a secondary machine learning model to complement existing strategies and further help identify behaviour patterns that might help indicate where customers have unwittingly become money mules.